 In this guide, we discuss all of these symptoms.
 Furthermore, we show you how to resolve the situation and give you tips to avoid bad gas.

-Here is a more detailed list of the most common symptoms of bad gas in your car:
+Here is a more detailed list of the most common signs of bad gas in your car to look for:

 1. Check Engine Light